 2020 Vision: The Psilocybin Service Initiative of Oregon

-The Oregon Psilocybin Society (OPS) is proposing a framework for legalizing and regulating the use of psilocybin, a naturally occurring psychoactive compound produced by more than 200 species of mushrooms.
+The Oregon Psilocybin Society (OPS) is proposing a framework for regulating the supervised use of psilocybin, a naturally occurring psychoactive compound produced by more than 200 species of mushrooms.
 The proposal is being formatted as a ballot initiative measure which aims to make supervised Psilocybin Service -- shown safe and effective in research settings -- accessible to the public here in Oregon.
 Under the proposed measure, any individual over 21 years of age, upon attaining medical clearance from a physician, could participate in a sequence of sessions, provided on-site at a state licensed Psilocybin Service Center.
 The service progression would include, at minimum, a preparation session, a psilocybin administration session, and an integration session.
 All sessions would be facilitated by trained and certified Psilocybin Service Facilitators who are registered with the state.